vanheeringen-lab/seq2science/docs/content/workflows/scrna_seq.md

    sctk_cell_calling: Knee
 ```

 To enable the sctk_qc workflow, set `run_sctk_qc=True`.
-Alternatively, one can skip quality control completely and export the UMI count matrix to a SingleCellExperiment object by setting `export_sce_objects=True`.
-However, these options are mutually exclusive.
-A raw SingleCellExperiment object will be generated as part of the quality control workflow and there is no need to set `export_sce_objects` manually.
+Alternatively, one can skip quality control and export the UMI count matrix to a SingleCellExperiment object by setting `export_sce_objects=True`.
+However, there is no need to set `export_sce_objects` manually when `run_sctk_qc` is enabled.

 Next, select the type of UMI count matrix with the `sctk_data_type` parameter.
-Valid options are either `cell` or `droplet`, depending on the type of input count matrix.
+Valid options are either `cell` or `droplet`, depending on the type of experiment.

 * `droplet`<br/>
 The UMI count matrix contains empty droplets.
 These empty droplets will be removed (cell calling) before further processing.